riquene-n1/WEB_PROJECT_CIGI/README.md

 2. Optional: run `node crawler.js` to parse PDFs in bulk and insert entries into the SQLite database.

+### Exporting data
+Run `npm run export` to generate an `export.csv` file with the current chain entries.
+This CSV can then be imported into Oracle or other systems.

 ## Next Steps
 - Tune PDF parsing logic for better accuracy and support more catalog formats
 - Add validations and UI polish